We Welcome Fr Eustace Durugbo who joined our parish in September 2024. We wish him every happiness in his new appointment.

 Father Alessandro Reno joined us in 2016 coming from his missionary work in Ecuador.
 To be a missionary is his lasting legacy to the parish leading missions to and from Ecuador to encounter and understand other cultures and their spirituality.
 A house was built in Ecuador and our Lady's Grotto at St Columba's.
 Father Alessandro built on the interfaith relationships in Chesham and his focus for our church was on the youth ministry.
 During his time with us he was appointed to be parish priest both here in Chesham and at the church of the Immaculate Heart of Mary in Great Missenden.
 During COVID we were able to live stream services, keep in touch with parishioners electronically, via the postal service and at Christmas time to visit people outside their homes carolling.
 In 2021 Gerard Felix was ordained as a deacon by Bishop David Oakley – the first deacon in our parish.
 Father Alessandro went to pastures new in late summer 2022.

-Father David Nixon, a Missionary of the Sacred Heart, joined us in September 2022 to start the next chapter of our parish as we grow, in joy and love, in the full knowledge that the Lord is with us every step of the way.
+Father David Nixon, a Missionary of the Sacred Heart, joined us in September 2022 and was joined by his confrère Father Giacomo a year later.
+In September 2024 they moved to a parish in Luton and Father Eustace Durugbo to start the next chapter of our parish as we grow, in joy and love, in the full knowledge that the Lord is with us every step of the way.

 Website designed by Michael Fahey in April 2020